 This project is developing a Threatened Species Index (TSX) for Australia, which can assist policy makers, conservation managers and the public to understand how some of the population trends across Australia’s threatened species are changing over time.
 It will inform policy and investment decisions, and enable coherent and transparent reporting on relative changes in threatened species numbers at national, state and regional levels.
 The method by which Australia’s TSX has been created is based on the Living Planet Index, a method developed by World Wildlife Fund and the Zoological Society of London.
-The TSX is still in the early stages of development, but it has been designed to be a dynamic tool to which new monitoring data can be added and examined.

 How can the index be used?